Bharadwaj-183/treasurehunt-frontend/README.md

 Above additional features are implemented

+LINKS:
-GITHUB repository link :https://github.com/Bharadwaj-183/treasurehunt-frontend Netlify Link of hosted app : https://645993d31527c6000811545b--dapper-torte-0c2b35.netlify.app/ vercel link of hosted backend : https://treasurehunt-back.vercel.app/demo
+GITHUB repository link :https://github.com/Bharadwaj-183/treasurehunt-frontend Netlify Link of HOSTED APP : https://64598e8a10b60f5323ed0fcc--dapper-torte-0c2b35.netlify.app vercel link of hosted BACKEND : https://treasurehunt-back.vercel.app/demo Working app VIDEO RECORDING : https://drive.google.com/file/d/1mde5m7izQbrPEGNbXJeXf55PXIpWl8tV/view?usp=sharing

-ADMIN EMAIL AND PASSWORD:
+ADMIN EMAIL :
 ->bharadwajkvsm@gmail.com
+ADMIN PASSWORD :
 ->Bharadwaj183

+A brief note on the logic used to identify if a person has a soft-skill:

+*Solving riddles definitely needs CRITICAL THINKING. which is the first round of the app.
+*In Second round the hints provided are not direct clues.
+They are PARTS OS SPEECH which when applied to given images gives the answer.
+*Third round is deciphering a cipher text. which needs PROBLEM SOLVING ABILITY.
+*Fourth round is patiently finding the right door. which assesses the PERSEVERANCE of user.
+*Fifth round is finding that they need to rearrange all the clues. which tests their ATTENTION TO DETAIL.